gromms/swedbank-task/README.md

 # swedbank-task
 A simple bank account manager task for Swedbank employment interview.
+Backend is written in Java using Spring Boot and frontend is Angular.

 # Instructions
 * Compile angular frontend project.
 (Compiled files will be placed to resources/Public directory in the Java project)